epstechtheatre/epstechtheatre.github.io/docs/pages/Lighting/Guides/Lighting_level_1.md

 authors: [Ben MacDonald]
 summary: This guide covers the remaining missing knowledge you need to get started actually programming independently on the board
 draft: true
-tags: [getting_started]
+tags: [getting_started, lighting, guide]
 customPageType: guide
 ---

 {% include important.html content="If this is the first time you are seeing these guides, <a alt='Start with the Absolute Basics' href='/Lighting_level_0'>Start Here</a>" %}

 ## Outcomes of this Guide:
-☑ Control multicoloured lights and lights with additional non-intensity parameters ☑ Record and playback a basic lighting cuelist
+☑ Control multicoloured lights and lights with additional non-intensity parameters<br>
+☑ Record and playback a basic lighting cuelist<br>
-☑ Learn how to close and reopen the software without shutting down the lighting board ☑ Learn the usage of some less-commonly used but useful keyboard buttons ☑ Learn a couple of shortcuts the significantly increase speed ☑ Completely understand how to use the tab system in the lighting software
+☑ Learn how to close and reopen the software without shutting down the lighting board<br>
+☑ Learn the usage of some less-commonly used but useful keyboard buttons<br>
+☑ Learn a couple of shortcuts the significantly increase speed<br>
+☑ Completely understand how to use the tab system in the lighting software